j-thie/Safety-Evaluation-of-Vision-Language-Models-on-CheXpert-Analyzing-Performance-Bias-and-Uncertainty/docs/GETTING_STARTED.md

     print(path)
 PY
 ```

-The current no-image scripts still check and load each original image even though the image is not passed to the model.
-Therefore, the source image files must remain available unless those scripts are refactored.
+The current no-image scripts still verify and load each original image, even though the images are not sent to the model.
+As a result, the source image files must remain accessible unless the scripts are refactored.

 ## 4. Configure a script